 Although applicable in most industries, minimalism is a must for high-end jewelers.
 Tiffany dedicated two thirds of the product page layout to product images and videos.
 Customers are not cluttered with information but instead offered a brief description of the product with information about the crown jewel – the diamond.

 A chatbot is software that automatically replies to queries made by visitors to a website.
 Chatbots are typically used in ecommerce to answer frequently asked questions.
-However, with a hint of ecommerce personalization, chatbots can follow customers throughout their journey and help them:
+However, with a hint of ecommerce personalization, website chatbots can follow customers throughout their journey and help them:

 - Find products of interest